Oast House Brand

 Found across Kent and Sussex the Oast House iconic structure captures the sense of importance the hop plant plays for the rural communities.
 These building-sized hop drying machines are quintessential landmarks of the southern countryside.
 The beautiful architecture and functional design represent Oast House Botanical's love of innovative design, the botanical industry and the 'Garden of England'.

-Historically many working class Londoners who could not a afford a holiday as we recognise it today, would travel down to Kent on a working holiday to pick hops (...and likely drink a few ales).
-Joan (founder's nan) would hang hops up in the house and swore by the traditional belief that hung hops bring prosperity.
+Historically many working class Londoners who could not a afford a holiday as we recognise it today, would travel down to Kent on a working holiday to pick hops.
+Joan (founder's nan) would hang hops up in the house and following the traditional belief that hung hops bring prosperity.

 Mission & Vision